robsoncezario/flutter-realestate-app/README.md

   - Provider
   - flutter-web (with adaptive design)
   - Dark & light theme
-  - This project was highly dependent on geodata.
+  - This project is highly dependent on geodata.
 The idea is a support for even multi currency with location related

 ![Image of Realstate Home](https://i.imgur.com/sLg0ew6.jpg)
 ![Image of Realstate Search](https://i.imgur.com/gD35q4c.jpg)